stsik1/stsik1.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PROTON Lab PhD Student at Arizona State University.
+subtitle: PROTON Lab PhD student in Computer Engineering at Arizona State University.

 profile:
   align: right